stgmva/stgmva.github.io/_posts/2017/2017-01-03-Kaby-Lake-CPUs.md

 ![](http://imgur.com/eUFcX2R.jpg)
 [[Source]](https://www-ssl.intel.com/content/www/us/en/processors/core/core-m-processors.html) _annotation mine_

-Curiously, it's worth noting that while the U series chips (like those used in the MacBook Air) are present in the Kaby Lake lineup, the only Y chip (used in the 12" Macbook) is an m3.
+Curiously, it's worth noting that while several U series chips (like those used in the MacBook Air) are present in the Kaby Lake lineup, the only Y chip (used in the 12" Macbook) is an m3.
+Apple's MacBook lineup currently has m3, m5, and m7 chips.
 Given this, I'm curious if the 12" Macbook will be updated any time soon.

 ---
 <p align="right">Typed on ErgoDox Test Board</p>